Miraca Gross (1944-2022)

 - Queen’s Birthday Honours List with membership in the Order of Australia

-As a parent, advocating for her children, she has spent over 15 years studying the spectrum of gifted individuals.
-Through personal experience, observations, research, and reflection, and collaboration with professionals across disciplines and across the globe, she has an in-depth understanding of the greater-than-typical intensities, advanced and asynchronous development, and extraordinary potential of giftedness and the gifted – highly-profoundly gifted individual.
+She has spent over 15 years advocating for the educational and developmental needs of gifted and highly-profoundly gifted children.
+Through experience, research, and collaboration with professionals across disciplines and across the globe, Vanessa has developed an in-depth understanding of the greater-than-typical intensities, advanced and asynchronous development, and extraordinary potential of giftedness and the highly-profoundly gifted individual.

-Vanessa grew up in California, Texas and Michigan and studied Entrepreneurial Leadership, Marketing and Communications at Babson College in Wellesley, MA.
-In addition to being recognized for various leadership contributions, she was honored as the recipient of the 1995 SBI award at the annual Babson Distinguished Entrepreneurs Ceremony alongside Arthur Blank.
+Vanessa grew up in California, Texas and Michigan.
+She studied Entrepreneurial Leadership, Marketing and Communications at Babson College in Wellesley, MA.
+She was recognized for various leadership contributions and honored as the recipient of the 1995 SBI award at the annual Babson Distinguished Entrepreneurs Ceremony alongside Arthur Blank.

-Vanessa was the National Marketing Director for a Boston based company and New Business Development for PepsiCo and Tropicana DSD.
-She obtained her masters in Gifted Education while simultaneously facilitating her children’s learning and development.
+Vanessa lead immediate impacts as the National Marketing Director for a Boston based company and New Business Development for PepsiCo and Tropicana DSD.
+She earned her masters in Gifted Education while facilitating her children’s education and development.

-Vanessa nurtured her children’s unique development while collaborating in various community roles along the way including Parent-Teacher Liaison, HSGS Board Member, Program Developer and Administrator.
-She created and facilitated programs to fit the needs of HG-PG learners including: Advanced Astronaut Training at the Challenger Learning Center and Botany Field Research at the Chicago Botanic Gardens.
+Vanessa fulfilled her children’s educational needs while collaborating in various community roles including Gifted Program Development and Administration, Parent-Teacher Liaison and HSGS Board Member.
+She created and facilitated programs to fit the needs of HG-PG learners including: Advanced Astronaut Training with the Challenger Learning Center and Botany Field Research at the Chicago Botanic Gardens.

-Vanessa was the 2013 Program Coordinator for PG Retreat, the Local Area Marketing and Alliance Lead for the National Association for Gifted Children (NAGC) convention in Phoenix and Arizona Association for Gifted and Talented (AAGT) committee member.
+Vanessa served as Program Director for PG Retreat, Local Area Marketing and Alliance Lead for National Association for Gifted Children (NAGC) and Arizona Association for Gifted and Talented (AAGT) committee member.